fauu/Kamite/README.md

 1. Tell Kamite how to launch “Manga OCR”

-    A launcher script must be created that: 1) prepares the python environment containing the “Manga OCR” installation, and 2) inside that environment launches a “Manga OCR” wrapper script provided by Kamite.
+    A launcher script must be created that: 1) prepares the Python environment containing the “Manga OCR” installation, and 2) inside that environment launches a “Manga OCR” wrapper script provided by Kamite.
 The launcher script must be named `mangaocr.sh` and placed directly in Kamite’s config directory